Billboard, The Boston Globe, What’s Trending, and more

 In the spring semester of my final year at Emerson, I worked as an intern at AfterBuzz TV & Better Together with Maria Menounos.
 For the AfterBuzz TV side of the internship, I covered entertainment news for the company website, founded by Maria Menounos and Keven Undergaro.
 You can find my web articles for this platform below.

-I had the opportunity to contribute to The Boston Globe as a freelancer in the music section.
-To the right, you can read my article about a list of songs curated for fans of Olivia Rodrigo’s new album, SOUR.
+I had the opportunity to contribute to The Boston Globe music section.
+To the right, you can read my article about a list of songs curated for fans of Olivia Rodrigo’s new album, “SOUR.”
 The album ushered a new wave of feminist breakup anthems for Generation Z, and the list reflects this phenomenon.

 I have worked as a staff writer at Affection Magazine for about a year now.
 Most recently, I spoke with a sheep farmer in Scotland about her transition to an online AirBnB meditation experience for tourists amid the COVID—19 pandemic.
 Click the image above to check out the latest print edition.